Near Ripley in Chautauqua County, New York — The American Northeast (Mid-Atlantic)

 Erected 1938 by New York State Education Department.

 Credits.
 This page was last revised on July 29, 2016.
-This page originally submitted on July 27, 2016, by Tom Bosse of Jefferson City, Tennessee.
-This page has been viewed 151 times since then and 12 times this year.
+It was originally submitted on July 27, 2016, by Tom Bosse of Jefferson City, Tennessee.
+This page has been viewed 227 times since then and 20 times this year.
 Photos: 1, 2. submitted on July 27, 2016, by Tom Bosse of Jefferson City, Tennessee. • Bill Pfingsten was the editor who published this page.